ENERGY

 Wind Energy

 Wind energy is currently generating enough power to meet the needs of over three million Canadian homes.
-There are 301 wind farms operating from coast to coast, including projects in two of the three northern territories.
-In 2019, Canada’s wind generation grew by 597 megawatts (MW) spread among 5 new wind energy projects, representing an investment of over $1 billion.
-The installed capacity of wind generation reached 13,413 MW in 2019.
+Three hundred and one wind farms are operating from coast to coast, including projects in two of the three northern territories.
+The installed capacity of wind generation in Canada reached 13,413 MW in 2019.

 Solar Energy